-As to Rule 4002, the purport is Well Dut.
+As to Rule 4002, the purport is Well\Dut.
 The things a debtor must submit are well taken.
 My only suggestion is that it might be supported to add a sentence requiring, the debtor also to submit a verified full financial statement.

-Looking to Rule 404, the thrust of the Rule is well supported. evidence undr the situation postulated Character shouild not be admissible.
-May it not be correct, however, to enlarge the rule slightly by stating an exception exists if the case involves the element of the person's character as, for instance, if the case has to do with the person's having stated falsely relevant information and this false statement concerns an aspect at issue in the case?
+Looking to Rule 404, the thrust of the Rule is well supported.
+Character evidence undr the situation postulated and and and and a state in the second shouild not be admissible.
+May it not be correct, however, to enlarge the rule slightly by stating an exception exists' if the case involves the element of the person's character as, for instance, if the case has to do with the person's having stated falsely relevant information and this false statement concerns an aspect at issue in the case?